MoustaphaDev/MERN-App-template/README.md

 If you have any feedback, please reach out to us at moustapha.happydev@gmail.com or create an issue

-#### Note that we only tested this in unix environments, but it should work on any bash-like shell
+#### Note that we've only tested this in unix environments, but it should work on any bash-like shell